LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 These are minor issues I don't like.
 They may be changed in future updates or are not important issues.
 - Scoping issues: scoping is dealt with better than Python but still there are some inconsistences.
-For example, in Julia you have to write the `global` keyword if you want to modify an external variable to a function or control loop (I understand this is a recent change).
+For example, in Julia you have to write the `global` keyword if you want to modify a variable that is external to a function or control loop (I understand this is a recent change).
-However, you don't have to write it if you just want to read the value.
+However, you don't have to write `global`  if you just want to read the value.
 Here is an example:
 <ul >
 {%highlight julia %}